 What else can you see in and around the Rila Monastery?

-Apart from the main buildings that we have already introduced to you, a good idea would be, while you are in the monastery cloister, if you spend time to see the Museum Exposition to the Monastery.
-Established in the end of XIX century, the museum preserved valuable models of the Bulgarian art from the period XIV – XIX century.
-One of the most valuable exhibits there is a wooden cross with exquisite carving, made by master craftsman father Rafael.
+Apart from the main buildings we have already introduced, you can also spend some time seeing the Museum Exposition to the Monastery.
+Established at the end of the XIX century, the monastery museum preserves valuable models of Bulgarian art from the XIV – XIX century period.

-„Magernitsa” is called the monastery’s kitchen, and in it you can see the huge cauldrons in which the monks have prepared a boiled mutton for the laity during major celebrations.
+„Magernitsa” is the monastery’s kitchen, and in it, you can see the huge cauldrons in which the monks have prepared boiled mutton for the laity during major celebrations.

 The cave of St. Ivan Rilski